Investors seen warming to share issues as bond fashion fades

 Yet carefully navigating choppy markets will remain key.

-"Our advice to issuers is to be ready, be nimble, and access windows of opportunities when they arrive," said Phil Drury, co-head of ECM for the Americas at Citigroup (C.N).
+"Our advice to issuers is to be ready, be nimble, and access windows of opportunities when they arrive," said Phil Drury, co-head of ECM for the Americas at Citigroup.